caderek/arrows/packages/multimethod/README.md

 The matching algorithm uses deep strict equality to find the match.
 There are two exceptions to this rule, they are described in the [case value](#case-value) section.

-_Note: Current implementation of the deep strict equal algorithms guarantees the correct results for JSON compatible types, it may be later extended to also handle other types like `Map`, `Set`, etc._
+_Note: The current implementation of the deep strict equal algorithms guarantees the correct results for JSON compatible types, it may be later extended to also handle other types like `Map`, `Set`, etc._

 If you do not provide a dispatch function, the default one will be used.
 Default dispatch function returns all arguments as an array, or in case of single argument - as a standalone value.